Lauren Drain Flaunts Her Sculpted Figure In A Sexy Sports Bra & Booty Shorts

 “The World’s Sexiest Nurse” Lauren Drain thrilled her 3.8 million Instagram followers with her latest share, a steamy video in which she showed off her fitness level as well as her incredible figure.
 Lauren treated her audience to a backyard workout that she did beside her amazing pool.

 The backyard featured sections of lush green grass and was studded with trees.
-A palm tree surrounded by yellow flowers was positioned close to where she had a yoga mat spread out poolside.
+A palm tree surrounded by yellow flowers was positioned close to where she had a yoga mat spread out.

-The sky above was a vibrant blue, and the sun shone down on Lauren as she went through the various exercises.
+The sky above was a vibrant blue, and the sun shined down on Lauren as she went through the various exercises.
 She started by standing atop the yoga mat and flashing a big smile at the camera.
 Her long blond locks were pulled up in two messy pigtail buns atop her head, with a few strands remaining loose to frame her face.

 She showcased her cleavage in a printed deep blue sports bra with thick straps that stretched over her shoulders and thin straps which criss-crossed her chest.
-The garment put her sculpted shoulders on display, and the criss-cross detail gave a tantalizing peek-a-boo glimpse at her assets.
+The garment put her sculpted shoulders on display, and the criss-cross detail gave a tantalizing peekaboo glimpse at her assets.
 Several inches of her toned stomach were also on display in the look.

-She paired the sports bra with tiny black booty shorts that left little to the imagination.
+She paired the sports bra with tiny black booty shorts.
 The shorts were high-waisted, coming right to Lauren’s natural waist, and barely grazed her upper thighs.
 The bottoms had a tie detail on both sides, with thin strings dangling down her toned thighs.
 They also featured a ruched detail on the rear that accentuated her pert posterior.

 She finished off the ensemble with a pair of hot pink sneakers that added a burst of color to the outfit.

 Lauren balanced a weighted ball on one hip, which was the only piece of equipment she used in the outdoor workout.
-Her muscular figure was on full display as she showed the proper form for wall balls, oblique twists, ball thrusters, ball slams, and weighted V-ups.
+Her muscular figure was on display as she showed the proper form for wall balls, oblique twists, ball thrusters, ball slams, and weighted V-ups.

-Her followers absolutely loved the share, and the post received over 4,300 likes within three hours, including a like from UFC ring girl and new mama Arianny Celeste.
+Her followers absolutely loved the share, and the post received over 4,300 likes within three hours, including a like from UFC ring girl, and new mother, Arianny Celeste.
 It also received 16 comments from Lauren’s audience

-“Wow you are a really hard workout machine,” one fan wrote, motivated by her video clip.
+“Wow you are a really hard workout machine,” one fan wrote.

 “Awesome!” another chimed in.